vacantplanet/boiler/docs/engine.md

 ## Creating the `Engine` instance

-When you can create the engine object, you can pass a single one or multiple template directories.
-You can pass default values and you can switch off the autoescaping feature globally.
+To create an Engine instance, you simply pass one or more paths to directories where your templates are located.
+Additionally, you can optionally set default values that are available for all your templates, or you can globally disable the autoescaping feature.

 ### Using a single template directory